 Medical Technologist Salary

 Median pay for Medical Technologists in the United States is around $25.13 per hour.
 Total cash compensation to Medical Technologists varies from $40K to $69K; higher pay grades include potential for bonuses and profit sharing as high as $5K each.
 The most important factor affecting compensation for this group is the specific employer, followed by geography and years of experience.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
 Men are in the minority of survey respondents, with female Medical Technologists making up 73 percent.
 Most workers in this position report high levels of job satisfaction.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Medical Technologist